89luca89/distrobox/docs/usage/distrobox-create.md

-	--volume		additional volumes to add to the container --additional-flags/-a:	additional flags to pass to the container manager command --init-hooks		additional commands to execute during container initialization --help/-h:		show this message
+	--volume		additional volumes to add to the container --additional-flags/-a:	additional flags to pass to the container manager command --init-hooks		additional commands to execute during container initialization --init/-I		use init system (like systemd) inside the container. this will make host's processes not visible from within the container.
+	--help/-h:		show this message
 	--dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity